 - 64 sites for digital storytelling tools and information

-iPad Apps – visual storytelling
+iPad Apps – visual storytelling for non profits

 It doesn’t all have to be about prose – stories can be told using pictures and videos.
 Here are some great visual storytelling apps.

 - Storehouse – this is an iPad app that allows turns your iPad into a visual storytelling tool with which you can share your life experiences through a blend of text and multimedia content.

 - Pixotale – visual storytelling app.
 One beautiful example is The Blue City of Chefchaouen, Morocco

 - Racontr – paid visual storytelling editing and publishing tool

 What is your next step in your story telling journey for you non profit